Dante83/A-Starry-Sky/README.md

 # A Sky Forge

 A-Sky-Forge is a sky dome for [A-Frame Web Framework](https://aframe.io/).
 It builds upon on the work of [A-Sun-Sky Project](https://github.com/ngokevin/kframe/tree/master/components/sun-sky) to provide a vibrant living sky for your metaverse.
+See [here](http://code-panda.com/pages/projects/v0_1_0/a_sky_forge_example) for an example **Warning - very heavy on the GPU.
+Do no open on a mobile phone**.

 ## Prerequisites